forestgrape/coronavirus/diagnosis_and_viral_load.md

 * Viral Load in body fluids ([Viral Load](#viral-load)) from virus replication in close tissues or deposition.
 Sampled by swab or aspiration.

 ### Collection Timing
-The human metabolisms follows a daily=circadian (circa = about, dies=day) cycle.
-This true also for many fluids which can be sampled for disease diagnosis e.g. for the sputum and saliva.
+The metabolisms of organism vary across situation/activities performed.
+Many metabolic functions follow also a daily=circadian (circa = about, dies=day) cycle.
+The fluids used for disease diagnosis often have a daily cycle e.g. sputum and saliva.

 #### Saliva Collection Timing
 The saliva is secreted from different glands in the mouth.
 How much each of these glands secrets depends on activities such as sleeping or eating (very readable described in [Dawes](#summary-dawes)).
-The saliva flow rate, location and source yields different microhabitats for bacteria and viruses.
-[Carlson-Jones et al](#summary-carlson-jones) investigated these habitats with flow cytometry and observe that both the bacteria and virus like particles concentrations peak after sleep.
+The saliva flow rate, location and source give rise to different microhabitats for bacteria and viruses.
+* [Carlson-Jones et al](#summary-carlson-jones) investigated these habitats with flow cytometry and observe that both the bacteria and virus like particles concentrations peak after sleep.
-This morning peak is also observed for SARS-CoV-2: [Hung et al](#summary-hung)
+* A morning peak is also observed for SARS-CoV-2: [Hung et al](#summary-hung)

 ### Collection Methods
 > ###### Aspirate